GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 !!! info ""
     `-n`, `--quiet`, `--silent` = suppress automatic printing of pattern space

 !!! terminal-2 "print 5th line of example.bed"

     ```bash
     sed -n '5p' example.bed
     ```

+    !!! info ""

+    - `n:` This option suppresses the default output.
+Normally, sed prints every line of the input file to the standard output.
+The -n option tells sed to not print anything unless explicitly instructed to do so.
+    - '5p': This is the command within sed.
+The 5 specifies the line number, and p stands for print.
+So, 5p means "print the 5th line".

 !!! terminal-2 "We can provide any number of additional lines to print using `-e` option.
 This tells sed to execute the next command line argument as sed program Let's print line 2 and 5,"

     ```bash
     sed -n -e '2p' -e '5p' example.bed
     ```

+    !!! info ""

+    - `-e '2p'`: This is the first expression.
+The 2p part means "print the 2nd line".
+    - `-e '5p'`: This is the second expression.
+The 5p part means "print the 5th line".

 !!! terminal-2 "It also accepts range, using `,`.
 Let's print line 2-6,"